22 Top-Rated Beaches in California

 The wide sandy shoreline at Avila Beach is prized for its spaciousness.
 Sunbathers have plenty of room to stretch out.
 The relatively gentle waves are ideal for beginning surfers.
 Other things to do include fishing, paddleboarding, bodyboarding, kayaking, and sailing.

 Well designed for visitors, Avila Beach is equipped with well-maintained public restrooms, a playground, and a picnic area.
 Steps away from the beach is the Central Coast Aquarium.

 A haven of tranquility is found two miles from the beach at the Sycamore Mineral Springs Resort & Spa, nestled in a valley of oak groves.
 This three-star resort has natural mineral hot springs and offers pampering spa services.

 The charm of Capitola Beach is its idyllic waterfront village.
 This lovely Northern California town features colorful houses and a lush Mediterranean landscape, reminiscent of fishing harbors on the Italian or French Riviera.
 The downtown area is just steps away from the beach.
 Visitors enjoy the easy access to cafés, restaurants, and shops.

 Capitola Beach is one of the smaller beaches on this list, but the pleasant environment makes up for what it lacks in size.
 Framing the beach, Esplanade Park provides benches for visitors to admire the vibrant seaside scene.

 The sandy shoreline is great for sunbathing, beach volleyball, and building sandcastles, while the sheltered waters are ideal for beginning surfers.
-The waves are gentle, since the beach is tucked away in a small cove.
+The waves are gentle, since the beach is tucked away in a sheltered cove.